The CERT Oracle Secure Coding Standard for Java

 Secure Coding Training Course

 An ongoing development effort in collaboration with the Software Engineering Institute's CERT Division, this course focuses on common security issues in C and C++ development.
-With security expert Robert Seacord serving as lead content author, the course addresses a key need in professional education for software developers.
+The course addresses a key need in professional education for software developers.
 Topics to be covered include the secure and insecure use of integers, arrays, strings, dynamic memory, formatted input/output functions, and file I/O. Continued development is being funded by partnerships with industry.

 Source Code Analysis Laboratory (SCALe)